 The Enforcement Notice could not, and did not, supersede the contractual relationship between Air Canada and its ticketed passengers.
-Department precedent recognizes that the contractual relationship, which is provided by Air Canada's Conditions of Carriage and Tariff, generally controls in matters of refunds and schedule changes.35 The Department's COVID-19 Refund FAQS appear to clarify this point:
+Department precedent recognizes that the contractual relationship, which is provided by Air Canada's Conditions of Carriage and Tariff, generally controls in matters of refunds and schedule changes.34 The Department's COVID-19 Refund FAQS appear to clarify this point:

 Airlines and ticket agents can offer consumers alternatives to a refund, such as credits or vouchers, so long as the option of a refund is also offered and clearly disclosed if the passenger is entitled to a refund.
-Further, any restrictions that apply to the credits and vouchers, such as the period in which credits must be used or any fees charged for using the credit, must be clearly disclosed to consumers.36
+Further, any restrictions that apply to the credits and vouchers, such as the period in which credits must be used or any fees charged for using the credit, must be clearly disclosed to consumers.35

 Indeed, the Department has no specific regulation governing the form in which refunds to passengers must be provided following a cancellation, delay, or schedule irregularity.
-The Department considered imposing a strict standard for what constitutes a "significant flight delay" for purposes of refunding non-refundable tickets in a 2011 rulemaking (Consumer Rule 2), but the Department was ultimately persuaded by industry commenters not to impose such a standard.37 Rather, the issues of refunds and cancellations traditionally are reviewed by the Department on a case-by-case basis and generally are addressed by the terms of a carrier's Conditions of Carriage
+The Department considered imposing a strict standard for what constitutes a "significant flight delay"

-35 See Third Party Complaint of Benjamin Edelman v.
+34 See Third Party Complaint of Benjamin Edelman v.
 American Airlines, Inc., DOT Order 2016-12-12 (December 14, 2016) at 6-7, 8 (noting proper forum for breach of contract claims based on carrier's International Tariff was state or federal court of competent jurisdiction); Petition for Rulemaking and Third-Party Complaint of Donald L. Pevsner, Esq., DOT-OST 2012-0109, Order 2012-11-4 (noting that carrier's Tariff provided notice of conditions restricting refunds and that "[t]he Department imposes no further independent obligation on carriers in the case of cancelled flights or delayed departures.").

-36 See The Department's COVID-19 Refund FAQS, supra note 3 (emphasis added).
+35 See The Department's COVID-19 Refund FAQS, supra note 4 (emphasis added).